Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 - In any given month, a meaningful share of active listings have already failed to sell once.
 The Re-list Rate tracks that behavioral pattern and what it predicts about seller outcomes.

-- Competitive Inventory typically runs at roughly half the overall months-of-supply figure.
+- In balanced or softening markets, Competitive Inventory often tells a different story than the total active count.
 That difference gives sellers a more precise read on what they are actually entering.

 - The Ask-Bid Gap measures the spread between asking prices and closed sale prices per square foot, a forward-looking indicator of where the market is heading.